 All degree coursework must be completed with grades of "A," B," or "S."

-Students in the music history or music theory masters program can also apply to do a Cooperative degree program with the Department of Information Science in the Graduate School of Education (http://ed.buffalo.edu/information.html).
-This program leaves students with two masters degrees and makes them highly qualified for both music and other librarianship positions.
+Students in the music history or music theory masters program can also apply to do a Cooperative degree program with the Department of Information Science.
+This program awards students with two masters degrees (an MA in music theory and an MS in Music Librarianship) and makes them highly qualified for both music and other librarianship positions.

 Contact professor Brian Moseley, Music Theory Area Coordinator